devpenzil/devpenzil/README.md

 I am Ajo Alex, a Front end developer from Kerala, India.
 I Like to work with front end technologies, Personally i am in love with React JS.
 I would like to contribute open source projects.
 I am always believe in my skills and always try to encourage my own.
 I store all my codebases in this account, and you can see it.

 - 💻 I’m currently working at Neoito, Trivandrum
-- 📖 I’m currently learning Redux saga
+- 📖 I’m currently learning React JS
-- 👽 Ask me about ReactJs, Javascript
+- 👽 Ask me about ReactJS
-- 📱 How to reach me: @devpenzil on instagram
+- 📱 How to reach me: [@devpenzil](https://www.instagram.com/devpenzil/) on instagram
 - 👦 Pronouns: He/Him
 - 🤣 Fun fact: I have a super Power